Topic Hub

 How do you measure RAG system quality?

-We evaluate RAG systems on two dimensions: retrieval quality (precision, recall, MRR of retrieved documents) and generation quality (faithfulness to sources, answer relevance, completeness).
-We use golden datasets for regression testing, LLM-as-judge for scalable evaluation, and continuous monitoring dashboards for production systems.
+We evaluate RAG systems on two dimensions: retrieval quality (precision, recall, MRR) and generation quality (faithfulness, relevance, completeness).
+We use golden datasets, LLM-as-judge, and continuous monitoring dashboards.

 How long does it take to build a production RAG system?

 A basic RAG proof-of-concept can be built in 1-2 weeks.
-A production-ready system with proper chunking, hybrid search, evaluation, access controls, and monitoring typically takes 8-16 weeks depending on data complexity and integration requirements.
-Our RAG Development Services page covers the typical engagement timeline.
+A production-ready system with proper chunking, hybrid search, evaluation, access controls, and monitoring typically takes 8-16 weeks.

 Can RAG work with structured data like databases and spreadsheets?

 Yes.
-While RAG is most commonly associated with unstructured text, it can be extended to structured data through text-to-SQL generation, table serialization, or hybrid approaches that combine vector search with SQL queries.
-The key is choosing the right retrieval strategy for each data type in your pipeline.
+RAG can be extended to structured data through text-to-SQL generation, table serialization, or hybrid approaches that combine vector search with SQL queries.

 Related Topics